Folkwise-io/dc-portfolio-site/README.md

 ### Populating DB

-`yarn db-init` : Creates the database and runs first migration to pull in new models (will be initally empty) `yarn db-seed` : Populates the tables with seed data `yarn db-migrate` : Runs another migration in case you add another table
+`yarn db:init` : Creates the database and runs first migration to pull in new models (will be initally empty) `yarn db:seed` : Populates the tables with seed data `yarn db:migrate` : Runs another migration in case you add another table

-### Updating Table
+### Updating Table -Need to be in backend-
-`yarn knex migrate:make __migration-name__` : updates our db schema
+`yarn knex migrate:make __migration-name__` : creates new migration template ts file `yarn knex seed:make __seed-name__` : creates new template seed ts file

 ## Requirements